solana-labs/solana/ci/README.md

 Each Instance group has its own disk image, `ci-default-vX` and `ci-cuda-vY`, where *X* and *Y* are incremented each time the image is changed.

-The process to update a disk image is as follows (TODO: make this less manual):
+The manual process to update a disk image is as follows:

 1. Create a new VM Instance using the disk image to modify.
 2. Once the VM boots, ssh to it and modify the disk as desired.